 We love a good vegetable garden!
 We spent a lot of time getting the raised beds and concrete patio in place last year in our back yard!!
 You can see all our current backyard projects we’ve worked on here if you are interested.
 Now that all the main layout and structural elements of the yard are in place, we can start working on some of the fun *extra* stuff.

 One thing we wanted last year is a bit more height in our garden.
-So, we decided to build a climbing garden arbor first thing this year.
+So, we decided to build a DIY garden arbor first thing this year.
 We are so excited to let the cucumbers, grape tomatoes and another few great vine plants grow up the arbor!
 It will be awesome to walk under it and pick dinner!
 I tell you – it’ll be magical!!

 That sounds good to me considering similar arbors cost anywhere from $250 bucks and they are not customized to my space…

-Vegetable Garden Arbor DIY Plans
+DIY Garden Arbor Plans

 - Miter Saw